arturmiller/pybind11_examples/README.md

 - PluginWrapper: The PluginWrapper calls the Python Plugin.
 - PyBasePlugin: This module makes the base plugin accessible in Python.

 Run this example with ```rosrun plugin plugin_runner```.
-The Python plugin is called multiple time, with the resulting output ```hello world!```.
+The Python plugin is called, with the resulting output ```hello world!```.
 Now you can change the string of the print statement and rerun it without recompiling the source code.